 As mentioned, the CWD's service area does not include the entire Town of Cumberland.
 In 2021 the population served by the water system was approximately 21,016, or about 58% of the total population of the Town of Cumberland (36,405 based on the 2020 US Census).
 The CWD currently has 8,474 total service connections with meters.
 There are approximately 2.48 people per service connection.
-It should be noted that 100% of the Valley Falls area is serviced by the PWSB with approximately 6,000 peopled serviced from private wells in the Town of Cumberland.
+It should be noted that 100% of the Valley Falls area is serviced by the PWSB (9,685 people in two census tracts), leaving approximately 6,000 Cumberland residents serviced from private wells.
 The population served in 2025 is estimated to be approximately 25,944.